deutschebank/fluxnova-docs-manual/content/update/rolling-update.md

 # What is a Rolling Update?

-A rolling update is a process to perform a Flowave update in a cluster.
+A rolling update is a process to perform a Fluxnova update in a cluster.
 The nodes are updated one by one or in groups.
 During the update process, it is ensured that at least one node is available to handle incoming requests, guaranteeing availability and minimizing downtime.

 # Overview